Sunnie-Evergale/DefaultConfigs/GitHub/Github Config.md

 ```
 Enter a file in which to save the key (/c/Users/you/.ssh/id_rsa):[Press enter]
 ```
-Enter passphrase, like your ex-grillfriend's name perhaps.
+Enter a passphrase, it's gonna be your password dummy!
 Remember the passphrase by keeping it in a safe location.
 ```
 Enter passphrase
 ```
 **Adding your SSH key to the ssh-agent**

 Ensure the ssh-agent is running
 ```
 eval $(ssh-agent -s)